-When an Applicant whose law degree is not a Qualifying Law Degree has obtained licensure from a Regulatory Authority through successful completion of substantive examination(s) and/ or courses, the Executive Director may, at their sole discretion, determine whether the licensing process is sufficiently comprehensive to compensate for the Applicant not having a Qualifying Law Degree.
+Where an Applicant holds a law degree that contains the subjects that would ordinarily meet the academic requirements for entry into the bar admission process in the Relevant Jurisdiction, but is not a Qualifying Law Degree, and has obtained licensure from a Regulatory Authority in a common law jurisdiction through successful completion of substantive examination(s) and/or courses, the Executive Director may, at their sole discretion, determine whether the licensing process is sufficiently comprehensive to compensate for the Applicant not having a Qualifying Law Degree.
 However, in such circumstances, none of the Core Subjects completed during the Applicant's legal education will be accepted.

-5.2 Substantive Legal Knowledge Requirements
+5.2.
+Substantive Legal Knowledge Requirements